 Richard Hawke, Head of Piping

 The College offers scholarships to talented pipers and drummers from other schools to assist with their transition to St Andrew’s.
-Up to three scholarships each year are given, providing a tuition fee discount (usually 50 per cent) for five years.
+Up to three scholarships are awarded each year, providing up to a 50 per cent reduction in tuition fees for five years, for pipers or drummers.
 Application is by audition and interview.
-Click here for further information about the scholarship.

 "I love the strong Scottish traditions present at StAC.
 From Founders' Day Assembly to the constantly playing bagpipes, it makes me feel as though I am part of something special."